sonyagreen/continuous_deployment_talk/README.md

-Magmaconf talk

-Questions for Julie

-* where is it OK to grab images from?

 # Intro

 I'm Sonya.
 I work for GitHub, answering support requests.
 My team has 14 people on it.
 GitHub has xmillion accounts, and we get about y support requests per day.
 I'm here to talk with you about supporting continuous deployment and some of the lessons we've learned at GitHub.